 Energy Solutions

 By our nature, we are problem solvers.
-Rising energy costs disproportionately affect systematically excluded people with low and moderate incomes.
+Rising energy costs disproportionately affect people with low and moderate incomes.
 Our work connecting borrowers with a range of innovative energy solutions is designed to address these challenges.

 It’s expensive to heat and cool a leaky home.
 Old appliances cost more to run.
 Through our partnerships, we can steer people, business owners, and nonprofit organizations toward resources that can save them money and make them more comfortable at the same time.

 These days, there are more economical ways to heat and cool your home or business in addition to just using other sources of energy.
-For example, heat pumps run on electricity and are significantly more efficient than that old gas heater you’ve been running for years.

 Contact Jeannie Oliver the Vice President of ROC-NH and Energy Solutions to discuss your energy needs.